 Trained volunteers schedule times to visit schools and read to students grades K-4 and do a hands-on lesson to reinforce the book's message.

-* Start to finish, the Literacy Project takes about 45 minutes.
+Start to finish, the reading and lesson take 45 minutes.

-All activity materials are completely prepared by AITC, plus classrooms get to keep a copy of the book.
+The program is free and all materials are completely prepared by AITC.
+Each classroom receives a copy of the book.